severalnines/puppet/clustercontrol/README.md

 $ sh /etc/puppet/modules/clustercontrol/files/s9s_helper.sh --generate-key
 ```

-**This is mandatory.
-The above command will generate a RSA key (if not exists) to be used by the module and the key must exist in the Puppet master module's directory before the deployment begins.**

 2. Then, generate an API token:
 ```bash
 $ sh /etc/puppet/modules/clustercontrol/files/s9s_helper.sh --generate-token
 ```

+**Step #1 is mandatory.
+The command will generate a RSA key (if not exists) to be used by the module and the key must exist in the Puppet master module's directory before the deployment begins.**

 ###Installation